-Vote Scan [Requires Option BKR0581]
+Vote Scan [Requires Option KZA0581]

 Channels in a multicast conventional systems can be added to the scan list and designated as "voted" channels.
-When a signal is received on a voted channel the radio checks all voted channels in the vote scan group and selects the channel with the best signal.
+When a signal is received on a voted channel the radio checks all voted channels and selects the channel with the best signal.